dan-mutua/load-balancer/README.md

 Since its simple it assume if / is reachable for any host its available

+## Features

+- RoundRobin Load Balancing: Distributes incoming requests evenly across backend servers.
+- Retry Mechanism: Automatically retries requests if a backend fails.
+- Health Checks: Regularly pings backends to ensure they are available and recovers them when they are back online.
+- Assumption of Availability: Considers a backend available if the root path (/) is reachable.

 # How to use
 ```bash
 Usage: